dequelabs/cauldron/CONTRIBUTING.md

 ### Unit Tests

+Cauldron uses [Jest](https://jestjs.io/) as its test runner to run unit tests along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

+> [!IMPORTANT]
-Cauldron uses [Jest](https://jestjs.io/) as its test runner to run unit tests along with [Enzyme](https://enzymejs.github.io/enzyme) (deprecated) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
-We are currently in the process of migrating tests away from Enzyme to React Testing Library so no new tests should be using React Testing Library.
+> We are currently in the process of migrating existing tests away from Enzyme to React Testing Library.
+New tests should **not** be written in Enzyme.

 ### Accessibility Testing